CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab21.md

 ### Task 4: Run the app

-So far, the app doesn't do anything other than connect to your Azure AI Speech resource, but it's useful to run it and check that it works before adding speech functionality.
+In this task, you run the translator.py app to verify that it successfully connects to your Azure AI Speech resource, displays the configured region, and confirms readiness for translation before ending the program.

 1. In the command line, enter the following command to run the translator app: